https://hgic.clemson.edu/

 Myth #1: Use sand alone to improve soil drainage.

-Truth: However, clay particles are very fine and layered in sheets (similar to a stack of un-neatly stacked paper) making it difficult for water to pass through these particles readily.
+Truth: However, clay particles are very fine and layered in sheets (similar to a stack of un-neatly stacked paper), making it difficult for water to pass through these particles readily.
 Sand that is worked into clay provides a surface for these clay particles to adhere to.
-The result is a concrete like mixture that is more difficult to work than clay itself.
+The result is a concrete-like mixture that is more difficult to work than just clay alone.

 Myth #2: Another recommendation to break up clay and reduce soil compaction is to add gypsum.